spareinetrip/streamzio/README.md

 cat /opt/streamzio/config.json | grep publicBaseUrl
 ```

 The tunnel URL will be automatically saved to `config.json`.
-Your unique subdomain will be something like `streamzio-raspberry-pi-abc123.loca.lt`.
+Your unique subdomain will be something like `streamzio-pi-abc123.loca.lt`.

+**Note:**
-**Note:** The tunnel service automatically generates a fixed subdomain based on your device hostname and a unique hash, so the URL stays the same across restarts.
+- The tunnel service automatically generates a fixed subdomain based on your device hostname and a unique hash, so the URL stays the same across restarts.
+- The tunnel URL is automatically updated in `config.json` when the tunnel starts.
+You can find it there or in the tunnel service logs.
+- For Raspberry Pi devices, the subdomain will use `pi` instead of the full hostname (e.g., `streamzio-pi-abc123` instead of `streamzio-raspberry-pi-abc123`).

 ## Raspberry Pi Setup